-Have a smartphone and a simple TV with only a HDMI port?
-Well, guess what, Chromecast is not the only streaming device that can cast smartphone to TV.
-Amazon Fire Stick, Roku, Apple TV etc all have screen mirroring options built-in.
+Have a smartphone and a simple TV with only an HDMI port?
+Well, guess what, Chromecast is not the only streaming device that can cast smartphone to the TV.
+Amazon Fire Stick, Roku, Apple TV, etc all have screen mirroring options built-in.

 Roku 2017 and above models also support screen mirroring for Android and Windows 10 users.
 To enable mirroring on your Roku go to Home > Settings > System > Screen Mirroring.
 Once there, select your preferred way of connection.
 Next, on your Android smartphone, go to Settings and look for Wireless Display Options.
 You should see the Roku wireless display there.
 Just click on it followed by cast screen to start the connection process.

 Overall, when it comes to screen mirroring Chromecast is the king.
 It works for Android and iOS, without any lag.
-While Roku, Fire stick and apple TV are also good option, if you already have them.
+While Roku, Firestick and Apple TV are also a good option if you already have them.

 - Cost effective and reliable